SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 The "full" holes — filled with vengence, sadness, fear, => "black tar".

-The "empty" cans/eggs — filled
+The "empty" cans/eggs — filled with vegetables, babies

 - AC Black Cats as Holes; Death as Holes.
 Black associated with God of Retrobution.
 Holes as retrobution.
 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory: eggs here breaking broken means that traditional orders broke